ScandiumSG/ITP_DiaryApplication/docs/release3/README.md

 ## Rest API

-In this release we implemented a REST-api, which saves the diaries the user creates to the server.
-The server currently is quite simple, only supporting GET to retrieve diaries and POST to update the server.
-We still store diaries locally, as a simple kind of cache.
+In this release we implemented a REST-api, which saves any diaries the user creates to the server.
+The server is quite simple, only supporting GET to retrieve diaries and POST to update the server.
+We still store diaries locally, as a simple form kind of cache.
 The backend starts automatically when the repository is opened in gitpod.
-To read more about how the API functions and what commands are needed to start it, visit the [readme.md](../../diary/readme.md) in diary.
+To read more about how the API functions and what commands are needed to start it, visit the [readme.md](../../diary/backend/readme.md) in diary.
 Using the provided installers to run application would not allow interaction with the REST API, as the REST API does not have a permanent, publicly available server to run from.

 <!-- DEPLOYMENT-->